dabbukotturaghu/CSA0840-PYTHON-PROGRAMMING/README.md

 8. given an input string s and a pattern
 9. four seasons in an year
 10. common in two strings

+Day 3
+1. share trading
+2. complete project in a week
+3. array of integers
+4. add binary
+5. mirror images
+6. max no.of steps
+7. permutations
+8. anagram
+9. pattern
+10. operations